DanielRunningen/SpeedFriendingMatcher/README.md

 ## Possible Enhancements for the Future

-* Report who did not take the survey.
-* Report how many people did not make any matches.
-* Validate against other forms of malformed data.
+* Validate against other forms of malformed data besides phone numbers.
-* Make suggestions for non-matching names.